dy0gu/firewatcher/README.md

 ## Deployment 🚀

 The bot is automatically built by a pipeline with every release, so a **Docker** image is available in the **Packages** section of the repository.
+The build images are also published on Docker Hub.

 - Supply the [required environment variables](.env.example) when running the container, just like in development.